-Despite being one of Utah’s Mighty Five National Parks, Canyonlands NP (just as Capitol Reef – see further) seems to be left in the shadow of its more famous neighbours Arches, Zion, and Bryce Canyon National Parks.
+Despite being one of Utah’s Mighty Five National Parks, Canyonlands NP (just as Capitol Reef – see further) seems to be left in the shadow of its more famous neighbors Arches, Zion, and Bryce Canyon National Parks.
 The biggest part of the park isn’t easily accessible, but there are two main areas that everyone can visit – Island in the Sky and the Needles.

-For families with children I recommend the Island in the Sky area which can easily be visited in just one day.
+For families with children, I recommend the Island in the Sky area which can easily be visited in just one day.
 Drive the scenic loop and stop at many lookout points to admire the dramatic landscape carved by the Colorado River.
-Our family’s favourite was a short hike to Mesa Arch.
+Our family’s favorite was a short hike to Mesa Arch.
 The whole family should be able to do this short and easy hike, so don’t miss it!

 The scenery of Canyonlands is phenomenal and some places will remind you a lot of the Grand Canyon, but without the crowds.
 It’s a perfect family-friendly alternative to the more popular National Parks in the area.